How to Turn Black Friday Shoppers Into Loyal Customers

 Find ways to make your brand memorable to customers.
 Consider sending your products in custom packaging so that customers remember your branding and you’re able to stand out from competition.

 Also continue nurturing relations with your Black Friday customers after their first purchase is made.
 For example, you can encourage them to buy more related products or goods which correspond to their preferences.
-This way, you will build interest in your other products, get a client to check more items in your store, engage them more, and, as a result, increase the chances for a new purchase.
+This way, you will build interest in your other products, get a client to check more items in your store, engage them more, and, as a result, increase the chances for a new purchase and an increased customer spend.

 Check out how Dollar Shave Club is using their upsell offer in an email campaign to achieve higher cart volume.